 MA in Community Archaeology

-This course gives you the opportunity to take part in community-based projects, focussed case studies and applied research.
+This course gives you the opportunity to take part in community-based projects, focused case studies and applied research.
 You will consider community archaeology in a range of local and national contexts.
 Your studies will encourage you to engage with and study a variety of archaeology projects and organisations.
 The course will help develop the knowledge, skills and networks that will assist you in your career.

-Delivered flexibly through campus-based and on-line learning the course is designed for those already employed in the sector as well as those seeking to enter it.
+Delivered flexibly through campus-based and online learning the course is designed for those already employed in the sector as well as those seeking to enter it.
 Studies are supported by a dedicated team of specialist tutors and a well-developed and resourced virtual learning environment.
 You will benefit from other facilities and resources, such as the University College's Archaeology Lab and our summer Archaeological Field School programme.